LunarWatcher/Dragon/uncaught.md

 I hope someone can help and I thank you in advance for any help!

 What have I done wrong here and should there be a better way of doing this. **Any suggestions are greatly appreciated**

+I hope you fixed your issue already, but if you haven't, I hope this works for you..